rails/rails/guides/source/threading_and_code_execution.md

 The Rails Executor
 ------------------

 The [Rails Executor](https://api.rubyonrails.org/classes/ActiveSupport/ExecutionWrapper.html) separates application code from framework code.
-Any time the framework invokes code you've written in your application, it will be wrapped by the executor.
+Any time the Rails framework invokes code you've written in your application, it will be wrapped by the Executor.

-The executor consists of two callbacks: `to_run` and `to_complete`.
+The Executor consists of two callbacks: `to_run` and `to_complete`.
 The `to_run` callback is called before the application code, and the `to_complete` callback is called after.